skanderboudawara/local-spark-cluster/README.md

 #### 1. **Importing the Spark Session:**

 To initialize a Spark session, import the `get_spark_session` function from the `spark_session` module:
+- In the `get_spark_session` function, you need to provide a unique name for your Spark application.
+- This name will identify the application in the Spark UI and will also be used to define the input and output paths.

 ```python
 from spark_session import get_spark_session